 - Reference audience members.
 As much as possible reference and call out people in the audience.
 This can be people who were in your story—George, I’m talking about you!
 Or a warning to concerned parties—Mom, you better close your ears!
 It will get you easy laughs and keep people engaged.

 - A punch line.
 This is the hardest one.
 Sometimes there are great stories for conversation, but not great stories for the stage.
 Your story has to end on a funny line, a shocking tidbit or an ahh-shucks gush.
-You want the audience to either be laughing, shaking their heads and saying ‘oh no,’ or moaning, ‘awwwww.’
+You want the audience to be either laughing, shaking their heads and saying ‘oh no,’ or moaning, ‘awwwww.’

-- A tie in.
+- A tie-in.
 Once you have gotten the big laugh, the ‘oh no’ or the ‘aww,’ it’s time to bring it ’round to them.
 They want to feel included in your closeness.
 The best stories end with the audience.
-The easiest way to do this is to either warn them to look out for a behavior during the event (if you see Spencer run up to the buffet you’ll know why!) or tell the audience that you will make sure a behavior from the story does/doesn’t happen again (I’ll make sure Spencer is not late to the altar tomorrow!)
+The easiest way to do this is to either warn them to look out for a behavior during the event (If you see Spencer run up to the buffet, you’ll know why!) or tell the audience that you will make sure a behavior from the story does/doesn’t happen again.
+(I’ll make sure Spencer is not late to the altar tomorrow!)

 Only OK Story: Spencer and I used to party hard in college.
-One night, we were getting ready to go to a Toga party and Spencer forgot to wear something under her toga!
-We get to the frat party and as she is dancing, her toga gets caught on something and rips off.
+One night, we were getting ready to go to a toga party and Spencer forgot to wear something under her toga!
+We get to the frat party and as she is dancing.
+Then her toga gets caught on something and rips off.
 She was so red and so embarrassed and tried to play it off like it happened on purpose, but we all know what really happened.
 Anyway, she went off to the bathroom and got it all fixed.
 But it was a crazy night.